OR WAIT null SECS

 Microscopic inflammation can be an important indicator of disease activity in patients with ulcerative colitis.

-A group of investigators have been able to leverage a pair of artificial intelligence (AI) models to better assess disease activity in patients with ulcerative colitis.
+A group of investigators at PathAI have been able to leverage a pair of artificial intelligence (AI) models to better assess disease activity in patients with ulcerative colitis.

-A team, led by Kathleen Supipto, PathAI, compared 2 distinct quantitative approaches to predict disease activity scores and histological remission using AI-powered digital pathology.
+The work, presented by Archit Khosla, compared 2 distinct quantitative approaches to predict disease activity scores and histological remission using AI-powered digital pathology.

 The data was presented during the Crohn’s and Colitis Congress 2023 in Denver.